MarynaShavlak/dev-interview-hub/src/features/ArticleSortSelector/ui/ArticleSortSelector/ArticleSortSelectorDeprecated/README.md

     return (
         <div>
-            <DeprecatedArticleSortSelector
+            <ArticleSortSelectorDeprecated
                 className="my-custom-class"
                 order="asc"
                 sort={ArticleSortField.DATE}
                 onChangeOrder={handleOrderChange}
                 onChangeSort={handleSortChange}
             />
-            {/* The DeprecatedArticleSortSelector component allows users to sort articles by various fields and order */}
+            {/* The ArticleSortSelectorDeprecated component allows users to sort articles by various fields and order */}
         </div>
     );
 };
 ```
 ## Conclusion
-The **`DeprecatedArticleSortSelector`** component is essential for maintaining backward compatibility within applications that are transitioning to a new design system.
+The **`ArticleSortSelectorDeprecated`** component is essential for maintaining backward compatibility within applications that are transitioning to a new design system.
 By providing users with a familiar and intuitive interface for sorting articles, it ensures a seamless and user-friendly experience while leveraging deprecated UI components.